austinpray/austinpray.com/_posts/2015-02-14-jquery-none-of-the-above-checkboxes.md

 He wanted them to behave such that:

 1. When "none of the above" is checked: all the other options become unchecked and disabled.
 2. When "none of the above" is unchecked: all the other options become enabled again.

 There is nothing really wrong with the jquery one-liner my friend came up with.
 However I wanted a solution that didn't rely on the user having to uncheck "none of the above" before being able to click another option.
 So:

 1. When "none of the above" is checked: all of the other options become unchecked.
 2. When an option other than "none of the above" is selected and "none of the above" is already checked: "none of the above" should be automatically unchecked.

 ## Over-engineered Solution

 ![gif of checkboxes](/assets/checkbox.gif)

-I wanted to skip the

 ### Approach

 Each time a checkbox in the group is checked:

 1. Loop through all of the checked boxes and get their values.
-2. If "none of the above" is among the values then decide which ones to uncheck based on the element that was just clicked.
+2. If "none of the above" is among the values: decide which ones to uncheck based on the element that was just clicked.

 ### Deciding when to uncheck

 We loop through all of the checked boxes.
 For each element in the loop we evaluate this statement to determine if we should uncheck it:

 ```
 (User checked "none of the above") XOR (Current element in the loop is "none of the above")